 Any and all employees of Contractor or other persons engaged in the performance of any work or services required by Contractor under this Agreement shall be considered employees or subcontractors of Contractor only and not of the City; and any and all claims that might arise, including worker's compensation claims under the Worker's Compensation Act of the State of Minnesota or any other state, on behalf of said employees or other persons while so engaged in any of the work or services provided to be rendered herein, shall be the sole obligation and responsibility of Contractor.

 Licenses and Permits.
 Contractor shall ensure at its own expense that all driver and truck licenses and permits are current and in full compliance with local, state, and federal laws and regulations.
-Any Processing Facility used to handle Materials/Wastes collected from the City must have current permits and licenses and make the same available upon request by the City.
+Any Processing Facility used to handle Materials collected from the City must have current permits and licenses and make the same available upon request by the City.

 Compliance with Law.
 Contractor shall comply with all Federal, State, County and City laws, regulations and local ordinances pertaining to the Collection, transportation, and processing of MSW/Yard Waste, Recyclables, and Bulky Items/Problem Materials.